vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

-The rationale of this mode of designation is not well understood; the Prātiçākhyas give no account of it.
+The rationale of this mode of designation is not well understood; the Prātiśākhyas give no account of it.
 In the scholastic utterance of the syllable so designated is made a peculiar quaver or *roulade* of the voice, called kampa or vikampana.